pypi/warehouse/docs/user/trusted-publishers/adding-a-publisher.md

           *  Compute Engine: `PROJECT_ID-compute@developer.gserviceaccount.com`
           *  App Engine: `PROJECT_NAME@appspot.gserviceaccount.com`

-        However it is NOT recommended that these be used for publishing, as they are provided by default to every service when they are created.
+        However it is **not** recommended that these be used for publishing, as they are provided by default to every service when they are created.

     !!! note